 I didn’t even know this 75 Day Soft challenge was a thing, and I got curious.

-In this article, I’ll share exactly what the 75 Soft Challenge is, the 75 Soft Challenge rules, and tips to get through the challenge successfully.
+In this article, I’ll share exactly what the 75 Soft Challenge is, the 75 Soft Challenge rules, and health and fitness tips to get through the challenge successfully.

 What Is The 75 Soft Challenge?

-The 75 Soft Challenge is a health and fitness challenge with rules to be followed for 75 days.
+The 75 Soft Challenge is a social media health and fitness challenge with rules to be followed for 75 days.

-This is a lighter challenge version of the popular 75 Hard Challenge, which some find too time-consuming and strenuous (especially regarding the two 45-minute workouts a day).
+This is a lighter challenge version of the popular 75 Hard Challenge, which some participants find the 75 day challenge rules too time-consuming and strenuous to think about doing (especially regarding the two 45-minute workouts a day).

-The 75 Soft Challenge takes a similar approach to healthy habits with this idea behind the harder version.
-Still, it makes it more accessible to those with limitations in time, energy, money, or something else.
+The 75 Soft Challenge takes a similar approach to healthy habits with this idea behind the 75 Hard version.
+Still, the 75 Soft Challenge makes it more accessible to start for those with limitations in time, energy, money, or something else.

 What Are The 75 Soft Challenge Rules?

-The 75 Soft Challenge is all about creating healthy habits at a steady, daily pace.
+The 75 Soft Challenge is all about creating healthy habits at the right steady, daily pace.

-Similar to its hard 75-day challenge counterpart, the 75 Soft program has a series of rules and guidelines that must be followed for 75 days to complete the soft challenge.
+Similar to its 75 Hard Challenge counterpart, the 75 Soft Challenge has a series of rules and guidelines that must be followed for 75 days to complete the soft challenge, from day one all the way through the 75 days.

-The four simplified rules of 75 Soft Challenge are as follows:
+The four rules of the 75 Soft Challenge for your daily routine are as follows:

 - One 45-minute workout a day, every day for 75 days.
 One active recovery day.